mariochavez/ConektaMotion/README.md

 This library depends on [`AFMotion`](https://github.com/clayallsopp/afmotion) which is wrapper for `AFNetworking`.

 ## Usage
-`ConektaMotion::Card` object helps you to collect Bank Card information and perform basic validations before any is sent via `SSL` to Conekta.io.
+`ConektaMotion::Card` object helps you to collect Bank Card information and perform basic validations before anything is sent via `SSL` to Conekta.io.

     card = CM::Card.new '4242 4242 4242 4242', 'Juan Perez', '090', '02', '18'